CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Results

 Finally, the decline from the peak enhancement is driven by the accretion of each molecule onto the star: the timescale for this to happens for molecule X can be approximated as

-for our choice of stellar mass and disc temperature profile, where $A_{\rm X}$ is the (assumed constant due to diffusion) abundance of molecule X in the inner disc, $R_{\rm snow}$ is the radius of the snowline in AU and $\Sigma_{\rm snow}$ and $\nu_{\rm snow}$ are the gas surface density and viscosity respectively, both evaluated at the snowline.
-This is of the order of the viscous timescale at the molecule's snowline.
-Since the viscous timescale for advection increases linearly with radius, the vapour of a less volatile element with a closer snowline is drained onto the star more quickly, thus also ending the period of enhancement sooner.
+for our choice of stellar mass and disc temperature profile, where $A_{\rm X}$ is the (assumed constant due to diffusion) abundance of molecule X in the inner disc, $R_{\rm snow}$ is the radius of the snow line in AU and $\Sigma_{\rm snow}$ and $\nu_{\rm snow}$ are the gas surface density and viscosity respectively, both evaluated at the snow line.
+This is of the order of the viscous timescale at the molecule's snow line.
+Since the viscous timescale for advection increases linearly with radius, then the vapour of a less volatile element with a closer snow line is drained onto the star more quickly, thus also ending the period of enhancement sooner.

 We thus see a sequence where the disc starts off \ce{H2O}-dominated, evolves through a \ce{CO2}-dominated phase, and finally ends dominated by the most volatile molecules such as \ce{CH4} and CO.
 According to this sequence, the C/O ratio will also broadly increase over the disc's evolution.
-Moreover, the timescale to go through this sequence is shorter for lower-mass stars which host colder discs with closer-in snowlines \citep{Mah_2023}.
+Moreover, the timescale to go through this sequence is shorter for lower-mass stars which host colder discs with closer-in snow lines \citep{Mah_2023}.
 Equation \ref{eq:taccrete} also predicts that the time by which \ce{H2O} is removed by advection and the disc switches to the \ce{CO2}-rich phase will be later - and the subsequent lifetime of the \ce{CO2}-rich phase will be longer - at lower viscosities.